Why would I write an article where sincerity is a 'versus' with perfectionism?

 Sincerity steadied me.

-The performance wasn’t flawless.
+The performance wasn’t 'flawless' (despite a standing ovation).

-It was honest.
+But it was honest.

 And it had to be enough.